itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 References to entities have the type `STRING`.
 This allows the referencing of entities with a name consisting of multiple words.
 For example the System `"printing module"`.

 The core syntax elements of the language are the `Requirement` rules.
-The following rules are the realization of the boilerplate shown in Figure 1.
+The following rules are the realization of the boilerplate shown in figure 1.

 	Requirement:
 		ConditionalRequirement | UnconditionalRequirement;